-Eaton introduced the first research and testing facility approved to participate in UL's Cybersecurity Client Lab Validation program in Pittsburgh, Pennsylvania.
-And in 2018, UL approved a second Eaton lab to join the program — another industry first — in Pune, India.
-These accredited lab environments provide the global capability to test Eaton products with intelligence or embedded logic to key aspects of the UL 2900-1 1 Standard.
+Eaton introduced the first research and testing facility approved to participate in UL's Cybersecurity Client Lab Validation programme in Pittsburgh, Pennsylvania.
+And in 2018, UL approved a second Eaton lab to join the programme – another industry first – in Pune, India.
+These accredited lab environments provide the global capability to test Eaton products with intelligence or embedded logic for key aspects of the UL 2900-1 1 standard.

-Michael Regelski, senior vice president and chief technology officer for Eaton's Electrical Sector explains, "We know cybersecurity is a global threat and having the capability worldwide to ensure the highest standards are consistently applied to our technology is a key advantage for our customers."
+As Michael Regelski, Senior Vice-President and Chief Technology Officer for Eaton's Electrical Sector explains, "We know cybersecurity is a global threat and having the capability worldwide to ensure the highest standards are consistently applied to our technology is a key advantage for our customers."

 Dual product certification – an industry first

-Enabling product and data security to downstream devices through 4G LTE, WiFi or wired ethernet access, the Power Xpert Gateway 950 meets UL2900-1 cybersecurity standards.
+Enabling product and data security for downstream devices through 4G LTE, WiFi or wired Ethernet access, the Power Xpert Gateway 950 meets UL2900-1 cybersecurity standards.
 No other Eaton wireless connectivity device brings together data from such a wide variety of connected components to monitor electrical or industrial facilities.

 The utility grid automation technology SMP IO-2230 is the first utility substation automation technology certified under UL 2900-2-2.
 The technology is designed to help global customers monitor and control intelligent electronic devices on the electric grid and in microgrid applications.

-Eaton's Gigabit Network Card is the first UPS connectivity device to meet both UL 2900-1 and IEC 62443-4-2 cybersecurity standards.
-This network card protects data center uninterruptible power systems (UPSs) and power distribution units (PDUs) against cyberthreats.
+Eaton's Gigabit Network Card is the first UPS connectivity device to meet both the UL 2900-1 and IEC 62443-4-2 cybersecurity standards.
+This network card protects data centre uninterruptible power systems (UPSs) and power distribution units (PDUs) against cyberthreats.

 Eaton’s Industrial Gateway Card also achieved industry-first certification under the UL 2900-1 standard as well as the IEC 62443-4-2 standard.
-This device facilitates remote monitoring of UPS systems through any building management system, enabling customized system maintenance actions and immediate notifications during power events, without having to be onsite.
+This device facilitates remote monitoring of UPS systems through any building management system, enabling customised system maintenance actions and immediate notifications during power events, without having to be on site.

 These are the first of many Eaton power management devices that will attain UL 2900 and IEC 62443 certifications.
 Look to Eaton for a growing portfolio of technologies certified to these critical cybersecurity standards going forward.

-Availability of these technologies differ per region and market.
+The availability of these technologies differs by region and market.
 Please contact a local Eaton office to discover how we can help you.